mezmo/terraform-provider-mezmo/docs/resources/publish_pipeline.md

 This resource will monitor a pipeline for changes, and publish it when necessary.

 ## Configuration
 To make sure a pipeline and its components exist before publishing, the configuration of this resource requires the use of child modules and `depends_on`.
-The pipeline's configuration should exist in a child module with an `output` of the pipeline's `id` and `updated_at` fields.
-This resource will then reference those fields, and be able to publish as needed when the pipeline changes.
+The pipeline's configuration should exist in a child module with an `output` of the pipeline's `id` field.
+This resource will then reference this field as `pipeline_id`, and be able to publish as needed when the pipeline changes.

-The `output` can be done however the user chooses, as long as the id and timestamp are accessible in the root module.
-In other words, `output` can be an object of the entire pipeline, or individual fields for clearer naming.
+The `output` can be done however the user chooses, as long as the pipeline's `id` is accessible in the root module.
+In other words, `output` can be an object of the entire pipeline, or just the `id`.

 ## Example Child Module
 ```terraform